-My research area is health/medical psychology with a focus on rehabilitation populations.
-I also study college student resiliency, health, and wellbeing.
+My specialty area is clinical health/medical psychology with a focus on resiliency, stress and health.
 Please see my website for more information about my current research projects.
 In addition to teaching and conducting research, I'm a licensed psychologist in North Carolina and serve as a part-time clinician in the community.
-I'm trained in psychological assessment including diagnostic interviews, neuropsychological assessments, and health behavior assessments.
-My intervention experiences include primarily cognitive-behavioral therapy, health behavior interventions, mindfulness techniques, and positive psychology techniques.
+I'm trained in psychological assessment including diagnostic interviews, neuropsychological assessments and health behavior assessments.
+My intervention experiences include primarily cognitive-behavioral therapy, health behavior interventions, mindfulness techniques and positive psychology techniques.

 - HHV 244/PSY 234 Child Psychopathology